-At the time, South Carolina and Charleston laws prohibiting worship services by black people except in daylight hours, prohibiting black literacy, and requiring that the majority of any church’s congregation be white.
+At the time, South Carolina and Charleston had laws prohibiting worship services by black people, except in daylight hours.
+They had laws prohibiting black literacy, and requiring that the majority of any church’s congregation be white.
 Emmanuel AME didn’t always obey those laws.
 On at least one occasion, 140 black church members were arrested, and eight church leaders were sentenced to fines and lashes.

 The congregation rebuilt it.

-In 1834 all-black churches were outlawed in Charleston, and the congregation met in secret until the end of the Civil War.
+In 1834, all-black churches were outlawed in Charleston, and the Emmanuel AME congregation met in secret until the end of the Civil War.

 In the 20th century, Emmanuel AME became one of the leading black churches in the United States.